syncfusion-content/flutter-docs/Flutter/calendar/timezone.md

 ---
 layout: post
-title: Time zone in Syncfusion Flutter Calendar
+title: Time zone in Syncfusion Flutter Calendar | Scheduler
-description: Learn about the Time zone and the usage of it in Syncfusion Flutter Calendar and the time zone for events in calendar.
+description: Learn about the Time zone and the usage of it with events in Syncfusion Flutter Calendar | Scheduler.
 platform: flutter
 control: SfCalendar
 documentation: ug